bmackeyimproving/BDD-Demo/Readme.md

 A Project template for React + Vite + Cypress w/ Cucumber + Jest + MUI + ESLint

-Uses Github Actions for CI/CD
+Uses Github Actions for CI/CD.
+Gated by linting, testing, and BDD testing

 ## All commands run from FE base directory